Alfred de Vast-Vimeux

-Alfred de Vast-Vimeux (8 July 1826 – 20 July 1888) was a French soldier and Bonapartist politician who represented the department of Charente-Inférieure as a deputy during the Second French Empire and in the legislature and the senate of the French Third Republic.
+Baron Alfred de Vast-Vimeux (8 July 1826 – 20 July 1888) was a French soldier and Bonapartist politician who represented the department of Charente-Inférieure as a deputy during the Second French Empire and in the legislature and the senate of the French Third Republic.

 Early years (1826–1851)

 Charles-Antoine-Honoré-Alfred, Baron de Vast-Vimeux was born on 8 July 1826 in Lunéville, Meurthe.

 His father was Charles de Vast-Vimeux(fr) (1787–1859), deputy for Charente-Maritime from 1849 to 1859.

 His mother was Louise de Mauclerc (1802–1883).

 He studied at the Prytanée de La Flèche from 1837 to 1843.

 On 15 October 1844 he volunteered for the 12th dragoons, which were commanded by his father.

 He became brigadier fourrier (supply sergeant) on 15 April 1845 and maréchal des logis (sergeant) on 15 October 1845.

 Vast-Vimeux was admitted to the École spéciale militaire de Saint-Cyr on 15 December 1845.

 He was appointed second lieutenant of the 74th line infantry on 1 October 1847.

 He joined the cavalry, and on 20 December 1847 was sent to the École Nationale d'Équitation at Saumur as an officer cadet.

 He graduated on 1 October 1849 as second lieutenant in the Chasseurs d'Afrique.

 He was named a lieutenant on 6 December 1850.